For those of you unfamiliar with Groundhog Day, it is a quirky little celebration observed in Canada and the United States on the 2nd of February.

-Groundhog Day also happens to be the name of one of my favourite movies.
+Groundhog Day also happens to be one of my favourite movies.

-Bill Murray plays a disgruntled TV weatherman who is sent with a crew to Punxsutawney, Pennsylvania to cover the Groundhog Day event.
-A snowstorm moves in and the crew is forced to spend a second night in Punxsutawney.
+Bill Murray plays a disgruntled TV weatherman.
+He goes with a crew to Punxsutawney, Pennsylvania to cover the Groundhog Day event.
+A snowstorm moves in and the crew must spend a second night in Punxsutawney.
 When Murray wakes up the “next” day, it is Groundhog Day all over again.
 He continues to relive the same day over and over and only he knows it.
 It’s a very clever film.

 Now, although Murray relives the same day over and over, the days do not unfold exactly the same way.
 In fact, Murray can learn something one day and then use it to his advantage the next.
 This is particularly useful in helping him learn about, and win the affection of, his colleague who is played by Andie Macdowell.

-If you are going to give a speech or presentation and you know that you will have to give it again in the future, pay attention to what happens and get feedback from your audience members on how you can do a better job the next time around.
+If you give the same presentation several times, pay attention to what happens and get feedback from your audience members on how you can improve the next time around.
 If you do, you will.